How Pet Insurance Works

 Key Points

-Yes, pet insurance can work with any licensed veterinarian in the U.S. or Canada.
-Unlike human health insurance, pet insurance has no provider networks or preferred veterinarians.
+Yes, pet insurance operates with any licensed veterinarian in the U.S. or Canada.
+Pet insurance has no provider networks or preferred veterinarians.
 Pet parents pay their vet directly for services, then submit a claim to their insurance provider for reimbursement of covered expenses.
+You can continue using your current veterinarian, specialists, or emergency clinics without worrying about “in-network” restrictions.

 How Does Pet Insurance Work With Veterinary Clinics?

 Pet insurance operates on a reimbursement model rather than direct billing.
-When your pet needs care, you pay your veterinarian the same way you would without insurance.
-Afterward, you submit a claim to your insurance provider, who reviews the services and reimburses you for eligible covered expenses.
+You pay your veterinarian directly, then submit a claim to your insurance provider for reimbursement of eligible covered expenses.

-According to the North American Pet Health Insurance Association (NAPHIA), 7.03 million pets were insured in North America by the end of 2024, a 12.2% increase from the previous year.
-This growth reflects pet parents’ increasing recognition that insurance provides financial flexibility without limiting their veterinary options.
+According to the North American Pet Health Insurance Association (NAPHIA)¹, the U.S. pet insurance market reached $4.7 billion in 2024, a 21.4% increase from the previous year.
+This growth reflects increasing awareness among pet parents about the value of financial protection for veterinary care.

 Why Pet Insurance Has No Vet Networks

-Traditional health insurance for humans uses networks to negotiate rates with specific providers.
-Pet insurance skips this step entirely.
-Since you pay upfront and seek reimbursement later, veterinarians typically don’t need to participate in any network or billing arrangement.
+With pet insurance you pay upfront and seek reimbursement later, meaning veterinarians typically don’t need to participate in any network or billing arrangement.

-• No restrictions on specialists: Pet dermatologists, oncologists, and surgeons are all accessible
+• No restrictions on specialists: Pet dermatologists, veterinary oncologists, and veterinary surgeonsare all accessible

 • Emergency care anywhere: Use any licensed emergency clinic without pre-authorization